Skip Navigation

 • The OU Food Pantry offers free groceries and essential items regardless of visa or immigration status.

-• The OU Student Relief Fund offers emergency financial assistance for students on all campuses facing unexpected hardship — including visa-related challenges.
+• The OU Student Relief Fund offers emergency financial assistance for students on all campuses facing unexpected hardship — including immigration-related challenges.

 • OU-Tulsa Student Affairs and OU Health Student Affairs teams are available to provide campus-specific support, including wellness services, housing referrals, and academic accommodations.